-a module(TODO: comment 43: WHY????)

-This section should probably be moved later

-To aid in module and system commissioning, and help diagnose errors, the eFEX can be placed in Playback Mode (via an IPBus command).
-In this mode, real-time input data to the eFEX are ignored and, instead, data are supplied from internal scrolling memories.
-These data are fed into the real-time path at the input to the feature-extracting logic, where they replace the input data from the calorimeters.

-Optionally, the real-time output of the eFEX can also be supplied by a scrolling memory.
-It should be noted that, in this mode, the eFEX will process data from one set of memories, but the real-time output will be supplied by a second set of memories.
-Depending on the content of these memories, this may result in a discrepancy between the real-time and readout data transmitted from the eFEX

-In Playback Mode the use of the input scrolling memories is mandatory, the use of the output scrolling memories is optional, and it is not possible to enable Playback Mode for some channels but not others.
-Playback Mode is selected, and the scrolling memories loaded, via the slow control interface.
-The scrolling memories are 256 words in depth.

-In addition to the above facility, numerous flags describing the status of the eFEX can be read via the slow control interface (see section 7).
-Access points are also provided for signal monitoring, boundary scanning and the use of proprietary FPGA tools such as Chipscope and IBERT.
+An estimate of the maximum readout bandwidth required for a jFEX module.
+For XTOBs, a channel equals an XTOB; for the other types of data, a channel equals a fibre.
+(TODO: comment 43: WHY????)

 Latency

-A breakdown of the estimated latency of the real-time path of the jFEX is given in the TD1R [1.1] .
+A breakdown of the estimated latency of the real-time path of the jFEX is given in the ATLAS TDAQ System Phase-1 Upgrade Technical Design Report [1.1] .

 Error Handling

-The data received by the eFEX from the ECAL and HCAL are accompanied by a CRC code.
-This is checked in the processing Processor FPGAs, immediately after the data are converted from serial, multi-Gb/s streams into parallel data.
+The data received by the jFEX from the Calorimeters are accompanied by a CRC code.
+This is checked in the Processor FPGAs, immediately after the data are converted from serial, multi-Gb/s streams into parallel data.
 If an error is detected, the following actions are performed:

-All data to which a detected error pertains are suppressed (i.e. set to zero).
+All data to which a detected error pertains are suppressed (i.e. set to zero) on the real-time path.
+They are passed to the readout path as received.

 The Error Check Result for the current clock cycle is formed from the ‘OR’ of all error checks for the current bunch crossing.